hojat2079/Ticketban/README.md

 ## Description

-This is a Ticketing-System application implemented with Flutter.
-Develop by using Bloc library in clean architecture with Dependency injection
+This is a Ticketing-System application implemented with Flutter where developed by using Bloc library in clean architecture with Dependency injection.

 ## Project Setup